 Spina Bifida, a type of neural tube defect (often seen as NTD), is a complex birth defect that is hard to describe.
 Spina Bifida is often referred to as the snowflake condition of birth defects because no two people with it are affected in the same way.

 Many medical professionals will describe Spina Bifida as a spinal cord injury present at birth.
 However, the severity of Spina Bifida can vary greatly depending on factors such as the level of the lesion along the spinal cord.
-It’s important that you speak with a health care professional who is familiar with Spina Bifida so you can learn more about how your baby will be affected.
-Please review our working list of Spina Bifida clinics and call our National Resource Center if you cannot find one near you.
+It’s important that you speak with a health care professional who is very familiar with Spina Bifida so you can learn more about how your baby will be affected.
+If you’ve had a hard time finding a health care provider in your area who can speak with you about your pregnancy and Spina Bifida, we can help.
+You can review our working list of Spina Bifida clinics or call our National Resource Center where our staff can help put you in touch with a specialty health care professional in your area that can work with you.

 What causes Spina Bifida?